sammcj/smcleod/_posts/2022-08-23-were-not-deploying-frequently-enough.md

 ![](/img/nick-abrams-FTKfX3xZIcc-unsplash.jpg)

-This blog post is an experiment written using Machine Learning (GPT3).
+This blog post is an experiment - it was written using Machine Learning (GPT3) with minimal intervention from me.

 ## We're (still) not deploying frequently enough